Laserworks/diy/_posts/2015-01-30-silhouette-laser-engraver.markdown

 ## Resources

-I am surely not the first one who tried this, [here is a youtube video](https://www.youtube.com/watch?v=jK5WyQa6PoQ) of a similar attempt from 2012, unfortunately lacking additional additional technical details except that 3W laser was used.
+I am surely not the first one who tried this, [here is a youtube video](https://www.youtube.com/watch?v=jK5WyQa6PoQ) of a similar attempt from 2012, unfortunately lacking additional technical details except that 3W laser was used.